leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/effector.rst

 Effector
 ********

-Effector objects are used to deflect fluids and influence the of fluid flow.
+Effector objects are used to deflect fluids and influence of the fluid flow.
-To define any mesh object as an effector object, add fluid physics by clicking *Fluid* in :menuselection:`Properties --> Physics`.
+To define any mesh object as an effector object, add fluid physics by clicking *Fluid* in the :menuselection:`Properties --> Physics` tab.
-Then select *Effector* as the fluid *Type*
+Then select *Effector* as the fluid *Type*.

 .. tip::

    :doc:`Force Fields </physics/forces/force_fields/index>`
-   (such as wind or vortex) are supported, like most physics systems.
+   (such as wind or vortex) are supported, like in most physics systems.
    The influence individual force types have can be :doc:`controlled </physics/fluid/type/domain/field_weights>` per domain object.